BerriAI/litellm/docs/my-website/docs/routing.md

 import TabItem from '@theme/TabItem';

-# Router - Load Balance Deployments
+# Router - Load Balancing, Queing

-Use this if you're trying to load-balance across multiple deployments (e.g. Azure/OpenAI).

-`Router` prevents failed requests, by picking the deployment which is below rate-limit and has the least amount of tokens used.
+- Load-balance across multiple deployments (e.g. Azure/OpenAI): Pick the deployment which is below rate-limit and has the least amount of tokens used.

-In production, [Router connects to a Redis Cache](#redis-queue) to track usage across multiple deployments.
+- Queuing Requests to ensure requests don't fail

-(s/o [@paulpierre](https://www.linkedin.com/in/paulpierre/) for his contribution to this implementation)
+(s/o [@paulpierre](https://www.linkedin.com/in/paulpierre/) for his contribution to this implementation) [**See Code**](https://github.com/BerriAI/litellm/blob/main/litellm/router.py)

-[**See Code**](https://github.com/BerriAI/litellm/blob/main/litellm/router.py)

 ### Quick Start